laurenmiller389/social-network-api/README.md

 ## Usage

-To get the application running, type 'node index' into your terminal and fill out the prompts in your command line to generate your readMe.
-You can find your completed readMe written to the file titled 'README.md'
+To get the application running, type 'node index' into your terminal to start the server

 Here's a link to my demo: https://drive.google.com/file/d/17YDUmuMmldLLAZlZsca8SQ1G2RzPZCKi/view

+some of my routes don't currently work :(

 ![screenshot of the input](./screenshot.png)